cis547/cis547.github.io/_labs/lab06.markdown

 ##### Step 4

 Now that we understand how the pass performs the analysis and how we will store each abstract state, we can begin implementation.

+First, you can complete the `DivZeroAnalysis::check` function found in the `DivZeroAnalysis.cpp` file in the `src` directory.
+This function checks an `Instruction` to determine if a division-by-zero is **possible**.
+Any Instruction that is a **signed** or **unsigned** division instruction with a divisor whose `Domain` is either `Domain::Zero` or `Domain::MaybeZero` would be considered a potential divide-by-zero.

-First, you will implement a function `DivZeroAnalysis::transfer` to populate the `OutMap` for each instruction.
+Second, you will implement a function `DivZeroAnalysis::transfer`, found in the `Transfer.cpp` file in the `src` directory, to populate the `OutMap` for each instruction.
 In particular, given an instruction and its incoming abstract state (`const Memory *In`), `transfer` should populate the outgoing abstract state (`Memory *NOut`).

 The `Instruction` class represents the parent class of all *types* of instructions.